Strikepoint Gold (CVE:SKP) Hits New 52-Week Low at $0.04

-Shares of Strikepoint Gold Inc (CVE:SKP) reached a new 52-week low during trading on Friday .
-The stock traded as low as C$0.04 and last traded at C$0.04, with a volume of 84500 shares trading hands.
+Shares of Strikepoint Gold Inc (CVE:SKP) hit a new 52-week low on Friday .
+The stock traded as low as C$0.04 and last traded at C$0.05, with a volume of 36800 shares traded.
 The stock had previously closed at C$0.05.

 About Strikepoint Gold (CVE:SKP)